 The floating rosettes send runners out into the water, the ends of which form juvenile plants.
 A large mat of runners and adult plants can develop very quickly, which in turn can result in the unwelcome shading of plants growing below.
 The juvenile plants have a great capacity for distribution in that they are small, and they float, and can be easily and quickly carried along by water currents.

-Frogbit is not a declared weed in Western Australia and can be grown in home gardens.
+Amazon Frogbit is a declared pest in Western Australia.
 Care must be taken to ensure the weed is not dumped or translocated into our natural waterways where it quickly spreads.

 Bacopa monnieri is a perennial, creeping herb whose habitat includes wetlands and muddy shores.

 The leaves of this plant are succulent and relatively thick, they are oblanceolate (oblong shape that tapers towards the stem) and are arranged oppositely on the stem.
 The flowers are small and white, with four or five petals.
 Its ability to grow in water makes it a popular aquarium plant.
 It can even grow in slightly brackish conditions.